romanmurzac/DrivenPath/chapter_3/README.md

 Login with username `airflow` and password `airflow`.
 ![Image 3.11](../media/image_3.11.PNG)

-After successful login you'll see the Airflow interface where will be displayed DAGs and in `Admin` menu option are `Variables` and `Connections` options that will be used.
+After successful login you'll see the Airflow interface where will be displayed DAGs and in `Admin` menu is `Connections` option that will be used.
 ![Image 3.12](../media/image_3.12.PNG)

 #### Setup Connection